Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Model and results

 If on the other hand $k\in\{2,4\}$:

 \end{prop}

 Proposition~\ref{prop_value_slope_at_poles} shows that, as long as trajectories remain in the effective state space $\e$, the time average of the slopes on either side of the poles are fixed in terms of $\beta$.
-As we explain in Section~\ref{sec_heuristics}, Proposition~\ref{prop_value_slope_at_poles} can be understood as a statement that the pole dynamics has the same effect as reservoirs at density $e^{-\beta}$ or $1-e^{-\beta}$ in the simple exclusion process.\\
+As we explain in Section~\ref{sec_heuristics}, Proposition~\ref{prop_value_slope_at_poles} can be understood as a statement that the pole dynamics has an effect similar to reservoirs at density $e^{-\beta}$ or $1-e^{-\beta}$ in the simple exclusion process.\\

-In the following, it will be useful to rephrase the condition on the slope described in Proposition~\ref{prop_value_slope_at_poles} in terms of a condition involving macroscopic quantities.
-The corresponding formulation in terms of angles is the following.
-We shall say that a curve $\gamma\in\e$ has slope $e^{-\beta}$ at pole $k$ with $1\leq k\leq 4$ (see Figure~\ref{fig_penteopole}) if the angle $\theta(L_k(\gamma)_\pm)$ between the tangent vector ${\bf T}$ approaching $L_k(\gamma)$ from the left ($-$) or the right ($+$), and the vector ${\bf b}_1$, satisfies:
+In the following, it will be useful to rephrase the condition on the slope described in Proposition~\ref{prop_value_slope_at_poles} in terms of a condition that makes sense for general curves in $\e$.
+We shall say that a curve $\gamma\in\e$ has slope $e^{-\beta}$ at pole $k$ with $1\leq k\leq 4$ (see Figure~\ref{fig_penteopole}) if the angle $\theta(L_k(\gamma)_\pm)$ between the tangent vector ${\bf T}$ approaching $L_k(\gamma)$ from the left ($-$) or the right ($+$) and the vector ${\bf b}_0 = (1,0)$ satisfies:

-\textbf{Hydrodynamic limit}\\ Next, we investigate the typical evolution of interfaces following the contour dynamics with a bias $H\in\C$.
+\textbf{Hydrodynamic limit}\\ Next, we investigate the typical evolution, in the large $N$ limit, of interfaces following the contour dynamics with a bias $H\in\C$.
 We prove that they evolve according to an anisotropic motion by curvature as in~\eqref{eq_def_MCM}, but with an influence of the parameter $\beta$.
 To prove such a result, a suitable topology on trajectories is required.
-In the proof of the hydrodynamic limit for the zero temperature stochastic Ising model in \cite{Lacoin2014}-\cite{Lacoin2014a}, the authors prove uniform convergence in time for the topology associated with the Hausdorff distance~\eqref{eq_def_distance_Hausroff}.
+In the proof of the hydrodynamic limit for the zero temperature stochastic Ising model in \cite{Lacoin2014}--\cite{Lacoin2014a}, the authors prove uniform convergence in time for the topology associated with the Hausdorff distance~\eqref{eq_def_distance_Hausroff}.
 The Hausdorff distance between sets appears as a natural distance to put on the state space.
 Indeed, away from each pole, portions of the interface can be mapped to a SSEP (see Section~\ref{sec_heuristics}).
-Hausdorff convergence of the interface can then be shown to be equivalent to weak convergence of the empirical measure in the associated SSEP, a topology in which hydrodynamics are known for this model.\\
+Hausdorff convergence of the interface can then be shown to be equivalent to weak convergence of the empirical measure in the associated SSEP, a topology in which hydrodynamics are known for this model.